olmallet81/URT/README.md

 Unit-root tests use lags in order to reduce as much as possible auto-correlation in the serie being tested.
 The test p-value is lag dependent as the critical values will be different depending on the number of lags, several studies have shown this dependency.
 However very few unit-root tests librairies take this phenomenom into account and return wrong p-values for a large number of lags.
 The method used in this project is the one explained by Cheung and Lai in "Lag Order and Critical Values of the Augmented Dickey-Fuller Test" (1995).
 This method has been pushed further and adapted to other unit-root tests.

 The methodology is simple, it consists in 3 steps:
-- step 1: generate a random non-stationary sample of a given size (wiener process) for ADF, DF-GLS and PP tests and a random stationary sample of a given size (Gaussian noise) for KPSS test
+- step 1: generate a random non-stationary sample of a given size (wiener process) for ADF, DF-GLS and Phillips-Perron tests and a random stationary sample of a given size (Gaussian noise) for KPSS test
 - step 2: compute the corresponding test statistic for a given number of lags
 - repeat step 1 and 2 many times to get a sample of test statistics from a given couple (sample size, number of lags)
 - step 3: sort the statistics sample obtained to get their distribution and record the critical value for each confidence level of your choice